 Piper and Harrison are incredible young adults, and we are happy to share their bios with you!

-Harrison: My name is Harrison Fuller and I am an African-American male from Las Vegas, Nevada.
+Harrison: My name is Harrison Fuller, and I am from Las Vegas, Nevada.
 Currently, I am a sophomore with declared majors in both Political Science (with International Relations concentration) and Applied Philosophy.
 These majors, combined with my background in civil service and public speaking, will hopefully provide me with the tools necessary to become an agent of positive change in foreign affairs.
 My primary focus is humanitarian assistance, specifically in the areas of reducing poverty, reducing violence against women, and youth in development.
 I want to help, encourage, and nurture those without a voice, those who cannot fend or provide for themselves.
 My goal is to provide the education, healthcare, immigration resources, and other sustainable development necessary for communities across the globe to become self-sufficient, productive, and most of all, violence-free.

 Piper: My name is Piper Lowinger and I am a Third Year at Whittier College studying international business, sustainable community development, and French.
 I am also a leading member of Whittier College’s Model United Nations delegation and a Peer Career Advisor in Whittier College’s Career Center.
 I lead a life of dedication and service to my community, and since beginning my college career, I have realized that the community in which I will continue to serve others is global in scope.
 I want to experience firsthand the effects of how serving with integrity and compassion will lead communities to realize and actualize their own capability to create lasting change.
 My motivation is to honestly learn how to interpret need and deliver help effectively and efficiently.